Oakland County Sheriff's Office, Community Services

-The Oakland County Sheriff's Office Trusty Camp is refurbishing and repairing the bikes and is making them available to children at no cost through youth organizations such as Big Brothers/Big Sisters Metro Detroit, Boys and Girls Club of SE Oakland County, Easter Seals, Michigan, Inc., Lighthouse of Oakland County to name a few.
+The Oakland County Sheriff's Office East Annex personnel and trustee crews refurbish and repair the bicycles that are donated and the Sheriff's Office makes them available to children and individuals in need at no cost through organizations such as the Pontiac Point of Hope, the South Oakland Shelter, the Boys and Girls Club of SE Oakland County, Easter Seals, Michigan, Inc., and the Lighthouse of Oakland County to name a few.

 Additionally, in honor of Mr. Morin's original commitment to children, the Sheriff's Re-CYCLE for Kids will provide bikes to children in need who attend St. Michael's Church in Pontiac and St. Vincent de Paul in Pontiac at no cost.

 Sheriff's Re-CYCLE for Kids is performed at no cost to Oakland County's taxpayers and is an excellent way to keep incarcerated individuals giving back to the community.
 Questions about the program can be directed to Mandy Andrews, Sheriff's Community Liaison, at 248-858-1947.

 Lighting Supply Company in Wixom-- 28525 Beck Road, north of I-96.
 Hours are 7:30 a.m. to 5 p.m.
 Monday through Friday.

 1-800-Mini-Storage: 26660 Greenfield, Oak Park (at 11 Mile).
 Hours are 8:30 a.m. to 5:30 p.m.
 M-F and 9 a.m. to 1 p.m.
 Saturdays.